MystenLabs/sui-stack-messaging-sdk/Examples.md

 ### 1. Setup the client in the support app

 The app initiates a messaging client, extended with Seal and the Messaging SDK.
+(It utilizes the provided Walrus publisher/aggregator for handling attachments.)

 ```typescript
 import { SuiClient } from "@mysten/sui/client";